-OT.Data_Authenticity The security objective OT.Data_Authenticity aims ensuring authenticity of the User- and TSF data (after the PACE Authentication) by enabling its verification at the terminal-side and by an active verification by the TOE itself.
-This objective is mainly achieved by FTP_ITC.1/PACE using FCS COP.1/PACE MAC.
-A prerequisite for establishing this trusted channel is a successful PACE or Chip and Terminal Authentication v.1 (FIA UID.1/PACE, FIA_UAU.1/PACE) using FCS_CKM.1/DH_PACE resp.
-FCS_CKM.1/CA and possessing the special properties FIA_UAU.5/PACE, FIA_UAU.6/PACE resp.
+OT.Data\Authenticity The security objective OT.Data\Authenticity aims ensuring authenticity of the User- and TSF data (after the Authentication) by enabling its verification at the terminal-side and by an active verification by the TOE itself.
+This objective is mainly achieved by FTP\ITC.1/PACE using FCS\COP.1/PACE\MAC.
+A prerequisite for establishing this trusted channel is a successful PACE or Chip and Terminal Authentication FIA UID.1/PACE, FIA UAU.1/PACE (FIA UID.1/PACE CAM, FIA\UAU.1/PACE\CAM for PACE CAM) using FCS\CKM.1/DH\PACE resp.
+FCS\CKM.1/CA and possessing the special properties FIA\UAU.5/PACE, FIA UAU.6/PACE (FIA UAU.5/PACE CAM, FIA UAU.6/PACE CAM for PACE CAM) resp.
 FIA UAU.6/EAC.
 FDP RIP.1 requires erasing the values of session keys (here: for KMAC).
-FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some specific properties of protocols required the used.
-FMT_MTD.1/KEY_READ restricts the access to the PACE passwords, the Chip Authentication Private Key and the Active Authentication Private Key.
-FMT MTD.1/PA requires that SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as The SFR FCS RND.1 represents a general support for cryptographic operations needed.
-The SFRs FMT SMF.1 and FMT SMR.1/PACE support the functions and roles related.
+FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 (FIA UAU.4/PACE CAM, FIA UAU.5/PACE CAM and FCS CKM.4 for PACE CAM) represent some required specific properties of the protocols used.
+The SFR FMT\MTD.1/KEY\READ restricts the access to the PACE passwords, the Chip Authentication Private Key and the Active Authentication Private Key.
+The SFR FMT MTD.1/PACE CAM KEY READ restricts the access to the PACE passwords and the modular invert of the CA key.
+FMT MTD.1/PA requires that

+SOD containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as trustworthy.
+The SFR FCS\RND.1 represents a general support for cryptographic operations needed.
+The SFRs FMT\SMF.1 and FMT\SMR.1/PACE support the functions and roles related.